+In 2024, changes in assumptions related to updated healthcare cost trend rates.
 In 2023, no assumption changes were made.
 In 2022, changes in assumptions related to updated mortality rates.
 In 2021, no assumption changes were made.
 In 2020, changes in assumptions related to updated health care costs and premiums and updated health care cost trend rates.
 In 2019, no assumption changes were made.
 In 2018, changes in assumptions related to the mortality table, discount rate (5.90% to 6.50%) and the healthcare trend rate to reflect healthcare trend rate surveys, blended with the long-term rates from the Getzen model published by the Society of Actuaries.
 In 2017, changes in assumptions related to the discount rate were made (5.85% to 5.90%) and changes to the healthcare trend rate to reflect healthcare trend rate surveys, blended with the long-term rates from the Getzen model published by the Society of Actuaries.